Eight Limbs of Yoga Find A Yoga Practice Right For You

 Tantra Yoga

 Tantra uses the power of our sexual instinct to transform consciousness, and there are two paths for this inner work.
-The outer left path, which is the most misunderstood form, directs physical, sexual energy to transcend awareness.
+The outer left path, which is the most misunderstood form, directs physical and sexual energy to transcend awareness.
 The inner right path involves the individual practice of Asanas, Pranayama, and visualization to achieve the same goal.

 Vinyasa

 Vinyasa Yoga is a standard commercial form of Yoga that includes a seamless flow of various physical asanas and breathing exercises.
 However, unlike some other yoga forms that follow a set routine, this method uses ever-changing sequences.
-It means you must stay focused on the practice and not let the mind wander.
+This means you must stay focused on the practice and not let your mind wander.
 The intent is to mirror the ever-changing flow of life.
 It’s a physically demanding form for those who love verity and change.

 Yin Yoga